DallasGagnon/DallasGagnon/README.md

 💞️ My goal is to fairly and accurately represent the communities I serve while ensuring community members feel their voices are heard.

-📫 You can reach me on my business email at DGagnon@MassLive.com or sending a message to 413-544-0624.
+📫 You can reach me on my business email at DGagnon@MassLive.com or by sending a message to 413-544-0624.

 😄 Pronouns: She/Her